melomcr/dynetan/README.rst

 For an introduction to this implementation, a jupyter notebook tutorial has been prepared and released along with its latest publication:

 * Generalized correlation-based dynamical network analysis: a new high-performance approach for identifying allosteric communications in molecular dynamics trajectories.
-In revision (2020).
+J. Chem.
+Phys.
+(2020).
+DOI: `10.1063/5.0018980 <https://doi.org/10.1063/5.0018980>`_

 Resources and References
 ------------------------

 For the background on Dynamical Network Analysis, see the following papers that describe its development:

 * Generalized correlation-based dynamical network analysis: a new high-performance approach for identifying allosteric communications in molecular dynamics trajectories.
-In revision (2020).
+J. Chem.
+Phys.
+(2020).
+DOI: `10.1063/5.0018980 <https://doi.org/10.1063/5.0018980>`_

 * Experimental and computational determination of tRNA dynamics.
 FEBS Letters (2010).
 DOI: `10.1016/j.febslet.2009.11.061 <https://doi.org/10.1016/j.febslet.2009.11.061>`_